 How does it work?

-With this particular transaction, Rothesay Life will make payments to the Scheme which broadly reflect the pensions being paid to a sub-section of members within Section A. Effectively it provides the Section with an income that will match its payments to these members even if members live longer than we have allowed for in our current funding projections.
+As with the previous buy-in which was in respect of Section A, the insurer will make payments to the Scheme which broadly reflect the pensions being paid to a sub-section of members, this time within Section B. Effectively it provides the Section with an income that will match its payments to these members even if members live longer than we have allowed for in our current funding projections.

 How does this affect me?

 Please be assured that this doesn’t in any way affect any member’s pension entitlement - whether you’re a member of Section A, B or C, there is no change to the way your pension is calculated or paid as a result of this investment.
 The Scheme is still responsible for paying your pension.
 If you’re retired, your pension payments will continue to be paid in exactly the same way as they are now – normally on the 15th of each month through UK Pensions Operations’ payroll team based in Wokingham.